-Vertex has implemented a UK Slavery Act Programme and outlines Vertex’s commitment to complying with the UK Modern Slavery Act and how it will impact Vertex’s operations.
+Vertex has implemented a UK Slavery Act Programme and outlines Vertex’s commitment to complying with the UK Modern Slavery Act and how it will affect Vertex’s operations.
 The programme also serves to educate and inform Vertex employees.

 Our Code of Ethics and Conduct (“Code”) provides guidelines on how employees should conduct themselves when doing business on behalf of Vertex.

 Vertex recognises the potential to be exposed to the risk of slavery and human trafficking in our supply chains.
-We recognise that we have a global operation and given the various geographic locations and sectors it presents a higher risk of slavery and human trafficking than others.
+We recognise that we have a global operation, and given the various geographic locations and sectors, it presents a higher risk of slavery and human trafficking than others.